anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year C

-* **2 Corinthians 5.16-21** says, 'in Christ God was reconciling the world to himself'.
-* **Luke 15.1-3, 11b-32** has the Pharisees and scribes saying that Jesus 'welcomes sinners', and Jesus telling the parable of the two sons, one of whom (the 'Prodigal Son') returns from 'a distant country', acknowledges his sin, and is forgiven. **Joshua 5.9-12** has God saying, 'Today I have rolled away from you the disgrace of Egypt', and is about the end of the Israelites' time in the wilderness, as they eat 'the produce of the land', and as the manna ceases. **Psalm 32** says, 'I said, "I will confess my transgressions to the Lord," and you forgave the guilt of my sin.'
+* **Luke 15.1-3, 11b-32** has the Pharisees and scribes saying that Jesus 'welcomes sinners', and Jesus telling the parable of the two sons, one of whom (the 'Prodigal Son') returns from 'a distant country', acknowledges his sin, and finds reconciliation. **Joshua 5.9-12** has God saying, 'Today I have rolled away from you the disgrace of Egypt', and is about the end of the Israelites' time in the wilderness, as they eat 'the produce of the land', and as the manna ceases. **Psalm 32** says, 'I said, "I will confess my transgressions to the Lord," and you forgave the guilt of my sin.' **2 Corinthians 5.16-21** is about reconciliation with God.

 ## Mothering Sunday